ZME Science

 Various man-made objects embedded into geological rocks.
 Image from the study.

 The coastline near Derwent Howe, in England’s Cumbria, hardly seems a place where geologists would find new things.
-They’ve been studying the area for two centuries, but in recent years, something different started popping up.
+They’ve been studying the area for two centuries and mapped the region in great detail.
+But, in recent years, something different started popping up.
 Among the well-known rocks, researchers are finding small, gleaming objects: an aluminum tab from a soda can, a bit of copper, a zipper.

 It’s not just litter.
 It’s entombed in a new kind of rock.